janeyrinn/bookNook/README.md

 > - i Phone XR (414 x 896)
 > - Laptop (1440 x 900)

 Testing was documented using Microsoft Excel and the full spreadsheet can be found [*here*](testing/testing.xlsx).
+Bugs found in the code and their fixes can also be found in the Excel document.

 The live site  was also analysed using Google Developer Tools Lighthouse feature, where it scored highly for accessibility and best practices.
 The SEO of the site scored in the median range due to links not being 'crawlable'.
 Further adjustments to improve this rating